bshoshany/thread-pool/README.md

 ### Enabling the native extensions

 While portability is one of the guiding principle for developing this library, non-portable features such as setting the thread priority using the operating system's native API can be very useful.
 Therefore, the library includes native extensions - which are disabled by default, as they are not portable.
+(Note that as long as the native extensions are disabled, the library is 100% standard C&plus;&plus;.)

 The native extensions may be enabled by defining the macro `BS_THREAD_POOL_NATIVE_EXTENSIONS` at compilation time.
 If including the library as a header file, the macro must be defined before `#include "BS_thread_pool.hpp"`.
 Note that even if the macro is defined, the native extensions are disabled automatically if a supported operating system (Windows, Linux, or macOS) is not detected.